About us

 • provide our staff with the training they need to respond to questions about SEND

-• aim to respond to individual enquiries within five working days
+• aim to respond to individual enquiries within one week

 • maintain confidentiality